Girish21/HTTP-Caching/README.md

   <img width="470" height="270" src="./assets/stale_while_revalidate.png" />
 </p>

-When the server is busy working to generate a new document with updated information, the CDN marks the resource as `STALE` and sennds back the stale response to the user so that the user has something to look at till the CDNs cache is updated with the "Fresh" resource.
-The next user visting will get the updated resources from the CDN.
+When the server is busy working to generate a new document with updated information, the CDN marks the resource as `STALE` and sends back the stale response to the user so that the user has something to look at till the CDNs cache is updated with the "Fresh" resource.
+The next user visiting will get the updated resources from the CDN.

-This type of caching is great when the content of the resources wont change frequently, but we're giving an option that even though it changes it'll not be stale for a long time!
+This type of caching is great when the content of the resources won't change frequently, but we're giving an option that even though it changes it'll not be stale for a long time!

 ![MDN Cache](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching/http_cache_type.png)